From BR Bullpen

 The shifting teams remained the case in 2005 as Yoel pitched for the Clearwater Threshers (1-1, 11.81 in 4 games), Reading (2-0, 1.32 in 9 games) and Scranton/Wilkes-Barre (6-4, 3 Sv, 3.40, 52 K in 55 2/3 IP).

 Hernandez started 2006 on a high note, going 1-0 with six saves and a 1.74 ERA in 9 games, but then strained his right shoulder and did not pitch after May 4.
 Yoel was one of the last cuts for the Phillies in spring training of 2007.
 When Tom Gordon was injured, Hernandez was called up temporarily.
 He had been 1-0 with 3 saves and a 3.68 ERA for the Ottawa Lynx and was concerned about being sent to AA when he was called to the manager's office.
-Hernandez debuted in The Show on May 5, relieving Fabio Castro in the 8th inning against the Giants.
-He allowed a 3-run homer to the first batter he faced, Pedro Feliz.
+Hernandez debuted in The Show on May 5th, relieving Fabio Castro in the 8th inning against the San Francisco Giants.
+He allowed a three-run homer to the first batter he faced, Pedro Feliz.
 He got Edgardo Alfonzo on a grounder, allowed a single to his boyhood idol Omar Vizquel and fanned pinch-hitter Kevin Frandsen.
+He ended up making 14 appearances, all in relief, for the Phillies that season, with no decisions and a 5.28 ERA, for the only major league action of his career.

 Hernandez played for Venezuela in the 2009 World Baseball Classic.